 The bottom-right section shows the files you have added into Irfanview for conversion.
 If you have all of your cover art stored in a dedicated folder, simply navigate to that folder in the browser window and select Add All.
 If your cover art is stored inside different album folders within your music folder, as mine is, then tick the Include subfolders tickbox on the lower-left, go into your music folder, and select Add All.

 If you want all converted images to go to a specific place, enter that place in the Output folder for result files box on the left.
 If, like me, you want each file to be left exactly where IrfanView found it, enter the placeholder $D instead.

 Check that the Output format box on the top-left is set to JPG, then select the Options button.
 Make sure that the Save as progressive JPG box is not selected, then press OK.

 If you want to overwrite the existing version of each image with its converted version automatically, then select the Advanced button below the Options button.
 In the MISCELLANOUS section, tick Overwrite existing files, then select OK.
 If you choose to overwrite the original files, make sure you don’t also select Delete original files after conversion, as this combination will remove your converted images entirely.

-Although this process seems like a lot of steps, I should only need to do this batch conversion once. but I’ll have individual images to convert in future, that process is much simpler than a batch conversion.
+Although this process seems like it has a lot of steps, I should only need to do this batch conversion once.
+While I’ll have individual images to convert in future, that process is much simpler than batch conversion.